The NBME updated the Free 120 Step 1 questions on June 6th, 2022. Below are explanations for every question in Blocks 1-3.

 - Progesterone to 11-deoxycorticosterone in the synthesis of aldosterone

-- 17-hydroxy-pregnenolone to 17-hydroxy-progesterone in the synthesis of cortisol
+- 17-hydroxyprogesterone to 11-deoxycortisol in the synthesis of cortisol

 This leads to increased shunting of mineralocorticoid and glucocorticoid precursors into the androgenic steroid synthesis pathway (testosterone, estradiol).
-This classically presents with female virilization, due to testosterone excess.
-Patients may also development symptomatic adrenal insufficiency (e.g., salt-wasting, hypotension, shock).
+This classically presents with female virilization due to testosterone excess.
+Patients may also develop symptomatic adrenal insufficiency (e.g., salt-wasting, hypotension, shock).
+For additional information check out MedSchool Bootcamp's video on Disorders of Sexual Development.

 18. D- This patient has classic symptoms of hypokalemic period paralysis, an autosomal dominant disorder characterized by recurrent episodes of muscle weakness that typically develop after certain triggers, including strenuous exercise (e.g., football), alcohol ingestion, dietary changes, medication use, stress, etc. This is due to mutations in sodium and calcium channel genes causing intracellular shifting of serum potassium and resulting muscular paralysis/weakness.
 Laboratory analysis during an attack is most likely to show hypokalemia.